 TRAVEL INSURANCE:Travel insurance is strongly suggested.
 Insurance will cover and give tour members many benefits and protection.
-Benefits include baggage loss, accident, life, trip cancellation, sickness, bankruptcy, strike, weather conditions, employer termination or layoff effecting you or a person sharing the room with you, terrorist incident in your departure city or city of destination, jury duty, you are subpoenaed, hijacked, or quarantined, your residence or traveling companion residence is rendered uninhabitable, emergency military duty, traffic accident, single supplement upgrade when your room- mate cancels their trip, trip interruption, trip delay, missed connections, itinerary change, emergency medical benefits, medical evacuation, pre-existing medical conditions if enrollment is within 21days of your invoice date, assault of you or your traveling companion before departure, burglary of you or your companion before departure 24 hour hotline emergency assistance, emergency cash transfer and more .
+Benefits include baggage loss, accident, life, trip cancellation, sickness, bankruptcy, strike, weather conditions, employer termination or layoff effecting you or a person sharing the room with you, terrorist incident in your departure city or city of destination, jury duty, you are subpoenaed, hijacked, or quarantined, your residence or traveling companion residence is rendered uninhabitable, emergency military duty, traffic accident, single supplement upgrade when your room- mate cancels their trip, trip interruption, trip delay, missed connections, itinerary change, emergency medical benefits, medical evacuation, pre-existing medical conditions if enrollment is within 21days of your invoice date, assault of you or your traveling companion before departure, burglary of you or your companion before departure 24 hour hotline emergency assistance, emergency cash transfer and more . .

 RESPONSIBILITY AND LIMITATION OF LIABILITY:Accepting your payment represents an agreement that you understand all the conditions, to be a member of our tours.
 TT gives notice that they are acting agents for the owners, contractors and suppliers, providing the transportation and all related travel services and assume no responsibility for equipment problems, mechanical failures, injury, sickness, damage, loss, additional expenses accidental delay or irregularities which may be caused through willful and or negligent acts or omissions on the part of the companies providing or engage in transportation, accommodations or services related to the accomplishment of the tour.
 Nor do we assume responsibility for natural disasters, social or political upheaval, acts of terrorism or acts of nature.
 TT reserves the right to substitute hotels, tour leaders, equipment, motive power, trains, onboard accommodations, routes and to alter the itinerary when deemed necessary without notice.
 The right is also reserved to cancel any trip or train prior to departure for any reason .
 TT is not responsible for expenses incurred by tour members in preparing for the tour, including non-refundable airline tickets, visa fees, planning, phone calls, or any other expenses.
-TT reserves the right to decline to accept, or ask to leave a tour, any person whose actions impede the daily operations of a tour, welfare or or enjoyment of other tour members.
+TT reserves the right to decline to accept, or ask to leave a tour, any person whose actions impede the daily operations of a tour, welfare or enjoyment of other tour members.
 TT cannot give any refunds for any unused services.
 The terms contained herein shall serve as a waiver of liability to TT .
 Assumption of risk on behalf of the client, their heirs, executor, administrators, successors, and assigns for any and all known persons injuries.
 In many cases it is not possible to advise the passengers on reasons for train delays if beyond our control.

 RESERVATIONS: A deposit is due in our office within 14 days after you make your bookings.
-Full payment is due 90 days before departure except for the Grand Canyon Limited in which full payment is due on a different schedule.
+Full payment is due 90 days before departure except if noted differently.
 You will receive an invoice, reservation form and current tour bulletins with your confirmation and travel insurance forms.
 No notice for final payment will be sent to you.
 It is your responsible to make the final payment on-time.

 CANCELLATIONS:TT does not accept cancellations on the phone.
 Cancellations must be received by postal mail, email or fax before any refunds will be considered.
 Allow enough time if sending your written notice by US mail postal system.
 When a written cancellation is received in the Trains and Travel office this will be the effective date of the cancellation.
 Please take note that it can take up to 60 days to to process some refunds.
 Cancellation refund rules: 120 days prior to the start of any tour you will receive a refund less a $200 per person administration fee.
 119 to 61 days before the departure of any tour there will be a 80% cancellation penalty based on the full cost of the tour.
 Cancellations received 60 or less days before the start of any tour will not receive any refund.
 GW Travel Ltd has their own cancellation rules and these will apply.
 If booking on GW Travel Ltd ask for cancellation rules.